-- Not starting or giving up. - Getting more information.
-Information may help to change your attitude and intention but information alone does not work well to change your behaviors.
-Advice is hard to give and receive.
-When you hear advice, you may not be sure it will work for you.
+- Not starting or giving up.
 The way to get unstuck is not becoming extreme by exaggerating your efforts or stopping them altogether.
-Try doing something small and then look at the evidence. - Wanting to get better at something is easy.
+Try doing something small and then look at the evidence. - Getting too much information.
+Information may help to change your attitude and intention, but information alone does not work well to change your behaviors.
+Action is key. - Wanting to get better at something is easy.
 Sticking with small changes is a different story. - Avoid pursuing "ideal motivational activities or work."
 Instead, improve your pursuit of vital work/activities using your natural motivational orientation within this report.